 What is unstructured data and why is it important?

 Unstructured data is information that is not organised in a predefined structure.
 This means that unstructured data is difficult to search, analyse and manage.
-The majority of data is unstructured, and Unstructured Data examples include:
+The majority of data is unstructured.
+Unstructured Data examples include:

 - Documents and text files